triestpa/You-Should-Learn-Regex/README.md

 The above script will print "Today's date is 09/18/2017" to the console.

-#### Python

-Some languages use a different syntax for the capture group matching/replacement.

-For instance, here's how the same script would look in Python, using `\x` instead of `$x`.
+Here's how the same script would look in Python -

 ```python
 import re